torinmb/mediapipe-touchdesigner/README.md

 # How do the plugins work?
 This project loads the different MediaPipe models through a web browser.
 All of the ML models are downloaded locally and stored inside TouchDesigner's virtual file system including the website so the component can run without an internet connection.
 The models run using web assembly and the data coming back from the models are piped into TouchDesigner through a local WebSocket server running inside TD.
 This allows the components to run as standalone .tox files with GPU acceleration on any device with no setup.

+## Architecture
+As MediaPipe currently only supports GPU acceleration via the Javascript implementation, and this is the only version that does not require installing local libraries, we have implemented this version, by using the following three main components:
+1. Web (and websocket) server
+2. Web browser
+3. JSON decoders

+### Web server
+The web server component has an embedded set of web pages that are served to the web browser just like any website would do.
+It also acts as a websocket server that allows two-way-communication between the web browser and TouchDesigner.

+### Web browser
+The embedded Chromium support in TouchDesigner allows us to run a full web browser within TouchDesigner.
+This web browser opens the web pages served by the web server, which allow it to run all of the MediaPipe detection components and render the final video stream.
+The web browser also sends coordinate data and other detection data back to TouchDesigner via a websocket connection.

+### JSON decoders
+We send the data from the MediaPipe instance back to TouchDesigner in JSON format.
+We then use the additional detection tox files to process this JSON data into useful things that can be used elsewhere in TouchDesigner.

 # Building from source
 This package uses yarn with vite inside node, which gives you a few options.
 Firstly, you need to download and install node.js